MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 ---
 title: "How to Get Transaction Hash"
 slug: "../../how-to-find-transaction-hash-id-on-blockchain"
-description: "Learn how to get a transaction content by a given transaction hash using Moralis API."
+description: "Learn how to get transaction content by a given transaction hash using the Moralis API."
 sidebar_label: "Get a transaction by hash"
 sidebar_position: 5
 ---